wp-plugins/social-share/readme.txt

 1. Upload `SocialShare` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Appearance", drag the widget into your primary widget area
-4. See http://www.jpreece.com/wordpress/social-share-plugin-for-wordpress/ for complete tutorial
+4. See the [Social Share Website](http://www.jpreece.com/wordpress/social-share-plugin-for-wordpress/, "Social Share") for complete tutorial

 Or you can install the plugin automatically using the WordPress Dashboard;